[amazon_auto_links id="280537"]

 Some sauces can be both a spread and a condiment, depending on their use.

-For example, in Western countries, people like to have mayonnaise as a spread on bread or a condiment on a burger, which is their choice.
+Such as, in Western countries, people like to have mayonnaise as a spread on bread or a condiment on a burger, which is their choice.
 Some eat eggs with hot sauce.

 One of the best brands to recommend is Bauce Brothers.

-How it is used, and the context in which it is being served will tell you whether to classify a sauce as a spread or a condiment.
+How it is used and the context in which it is being served will tell you whether to classify a sauce as a spread or a condiment.

-4. Similarities between Condiments and Spreads
+4. Similarities Between Condiments and Spreads

 - People think that both are the same things, which is wrong because-